Inbibo/adonisfx_docs/docs/maya/tools.md

 To make the connections select the two specific attribute to connect (one from *source* and one from *destination*) and press the *Make Connection* button.
 A message will then get displayed informing that the connection has been properly made.

 To clear the selection and reset the tool to its initial state, press the *Clear All* button.

+> [!NOTE]
+> - If the history of a muscle geometry is deleted having any AdonisFX locator attribute connected to the deformer, Maya will also delete the shape node corresponding to the AdonisFX locator.
+To avoid this behaviour we recommend to connect the remap node attributes to the deformer instead of connecting the AdonisFX locator directly.